To change the wallpaper - add a 800x600 \_ISO\Mybackground.bmp or .jpg file - see below for details.

 Payload files (and .mnu files) are listed in alphabetical order of their file names.

-Note that all .mnu files are found, even if they are nested below the 2nd folder level (nested sub-folders), but for automatic addition to a menu, a payload file must be in the menu folder.
+Note that .mnu files will be found at all levels, even if they are nested below the 2nd folder level (nested sub-folders).

 \_ISO\LINUX\FRED\Ubuntu.iso <<< will not be added to the LINUX menu